MathNet: Haar-Like Wavelet Multiresolution-Analysis for Graph Representation and Learning: Graph Convolution and Pooling by Haar-like Wavelet Transforms

-The pooling operation is essential to our graph regression and classification tasks.
-It unifies graph embedding for a given set of graphs with different structure and sizes.
-Such unanimity allows our model to handle graph data without further pre-processing.
-Besides, adopting Haar Pooling layers benefits our GNN from three particular perspectives.
-First, it takes only the low-frequency coefficients to approximate the original data.
-The noise in high-frequency coefficients are stripped out, and the remaining information is adequately purified.
-As a result of performing local graph Fourier transformation, the subgraph structure and the node features are utilised for generating the supernode representations.
-As pointed out by \cite{Morris2017Glocalized,zhang2018end}, the compound information maximises the model performance.
-Also, \cite{wang2019haarpooling,ye2018deep} have shown that the Haar basis is closely related to the average pooling operation, which incorporates the spatial behaviour of the graph signal.
-Such pooling strategy has attested its power in many practical applications of CNN and GNN.
+The benefits of adopting the wavelet-based MRA pooling layers on GNN come from three perspectives.
+First, the compressive transformation purifies graph information adequately.
+Only the low-frequency coefficients are preserved to approximate the original data within each pooling layer, and the remaining noise in the high-frequency coefficients is stripped out.
+Second, as a result of performing local graph Fourier transformation, both the subgraph structure and the node features are involved in generating the supernodes' representation.
+As pointed out by \cite{zhang2018end, Morris2017Glocalized}, the compound information maximizes the model performance.
+Moreover, the characteristic function for Haar-like wavelet construction incorporates the chain's spatial behaviour in the spectral computation.
+As discussed above, the wavelet compression acts similar to the average pooling operation.
+Such a strategy is not only backed by theoretical novelty but also powerful in practical applications.